Piotrusek/deej/README.md

 noise_reduction: default
 ```

-- `master` is a special option to control the master volume of the system _(uses the default playback device)_
+- `master` is a special option to control the master volume of the system _(uses the default playback device)_  (I don't recomend using it inm this version)
 - `mic` is a special option to control your microphone's input level _(uses the default recording device)_
 - `deej.unmapped` is a special option to control all apps that aren't bound to any slider ("everything else")
 - On Windows, `deej.current` is a special option to control whichever app is currently in focus